Lexington Law vs. CreditShield: Full Comparison

 What CreditShield is and isn't

 CreditShield is not a law firm, not a service, and not a credit repair organization.
 It is a software tool.
-The consumer does the work — uploads the report, reviews the analysis, chooses which items to dispute, signs and mails the letters.
-CreditShield's role is the analysis and the letter-drafting, not the execution.
+The consumer does the work — reads their own report, chooses which items to dispute, fills in the facts, and prints, signs, and mails the letters.
+CreditShield's role is the letter-drafting and the tracking, not the execution.

 That structural difference matters because: